-Fujifilm X-100F
+Fujifilm X100F

 You even get an enlarged focus area in the bottom corner for manual focusing - it’s the opposite end of the spectrum from most point-and-shoot compacts.

-It’s essentially the same setup you’ll find in the X-Pro 2, which we loved - only here, you don’t have to faff about with interchangeable lenses.
+It’s essentially the same setup you’ll find in the X-Pro2, which we love - only here, you don’t have to faff about with interchangeable lenses.

+The 3in rear LCD screen, meanwhile, lacks the tilt-and-swivel versatility of some rivals.
+It’s nicely bright and rich, though, and I was able to use it to review shots on a sunny day with no major irritations.

-Fujifilm X100F initial verdict
+Fujifilm X100F verdict

-It’s got the specs of a premium camera.
-It’s got the metal build, leather-like retro looks of a premium camera.
-And now it’s got even more performance.
-I’m seriously impressed.

-With the same internals as Fuji’s top-flight CSCs, that fantastic hybrid viewfinder and all the software tricks you’ll need to recreate the look of classic film, the X100F is a travelling photographer’s dream compact.
+The X100F gets full marks not for being the best all-round compact camera, but for being brilliant at what it does.
+Namely, packing the build and performance of a premium camera into something that can (almost) slip into your jacket pocket.

+There's no doubt that £1249 is a lot to spend on a compact and, without 4K video, an articulating screen or proper interchangeable lenses, the X100F isn't the most versatile camera around.